 \section{Concluding remark}

-In this paper, we have studied the time-inconsistent portfolio selection problem with strictly monotone mean-variance preference, and characterized the time-consistent strategy of both the open-loop type and closed-loop type.
-For the problem with deterministic parameters, we obtain analytical expressions of the open-loop equilibria and closed-loop equilibria.
-The obtained two equilibrium strategies are found to be identical, which are independent of the wealth level and random path.
-Moreover, this time-consistent strategy with the strictly monotone mean-variance preference indicates a greater amount of equity investment than the suggested strategy with a conventional mean-variance preference.
-We have also studied whether the abovementioned solution is a stronger equilibrium strategy in the case with constant parameters.
-For spike variation in the open-loop type, any deviation will lead to a strict loss in the investor's satisfaction.
+In this paper, we have studied the time-inconsistent portfolio selection problem with MMV preferences, and characterized the time-consistent strategy in two types depending on how game theoretic formulation.
+For the problem with deterministic parameters, we obtain analytical expressions of an open-loop equilibrium and a closed-loop equilibrium.
+The two equilibrium strategies are found to be identical, which are independent of the wealth level and random path.
+Moreover, this time-consistent strategy with the SMMV preference indicates a greater amount of equity investment than the suggested strategy with a conventional MV preference.
+We have also studied whether the aforementioned solution is a stronger equilibrium strategy in the case with constant parameters.
+For spike variation in the open-loop type, any deviation for the derived equilibrium will lead to a strict loss in the investor's satisfaction.
 But there does not necessarily exist such a strict loss for spike variation in the closed-loop type, unless the interest rate is large enough.